-14. Risk Management14.1.
+14. Risk Management

+14.1.
 Governance framework

-The LMAL Board has delegated the responsibility for oversight of risk to the LMAL Risk Management Committee ("RMC"), which is supported by management level risk committees and an established Risk Management function.
+The LMAL Board has delegated the responsibility for oversight of risk to the LMAL Risk Management Committee ("RMC"), which is supported by Executive level risk committees and an established Risk Management function.

 Board risk appetites articulate the nature and extent of risks that LMAL is prepared to accept in pursuit of the strategic objectives.
-The Risk Management Framework is the overarching document that outlines the risk management strategy, principles and approach to managing risks.
-Risk policies are in place for each category of risk which the Syndicate is exposed to and an emphasis is placed on assessment and documentation of risks and controls.
+The Risk Management Framework is the overarching document that outlines the risk management strategy, principles and approach to managing risks, which is approved by the Board annually.
+Risk policies are in place for each category of risk which the Syndicate is exposed to and an emphasis is placed on assessment and documentation of existing and emerging risks and controls.